allegro/allegro.tech/_posts/2020-10-09-bigflow-a-python-framework-for-data-processing-on-gcp.md

 **Second**, if you want to use external Big Data clusters like Dataproc or Dataflow &mdash;
 you need a build tool.
 You can't simply copy your source files to a DAGs folder.
 Both Dataproc and Dataflow have certain requirements about source code they are executing.
-For example, Dataflow wants you to provide a standard Python package.
-And it doesn't use libraries that are installed on Composer.
+For example, Dataflow wants you to provide a standard Python package and it doesn't use libraries that are installed on Composer.

 **Third**, for regular deployments, you need an automation tool.
-A tool, that can check out the code from your VSC and upload it on Composer.
+A tool, that can check out the code from your version control system and upload it to Composer.

 **Fourth**, when you develop a workflow on a local machine, you just want to run it fast and see what happened, not schedule it.
-So you don't need Airflow at all on a local machine.
+So you don't need Airflow at all on your local machine.
 On the other hand, sometimes you need to replicate a production environment, for example, to debug or E2E tests.
 In that case, you need to replicate Airflow in that version which is currently used by Composer.
-Additional work for you.
+It's additional work for you.

 **BigFlows solves all these problems.**
 It is a smart build and deploy tool for big data processing.
 BigFlow treats Airflow as a scheduling platform and Docker (Kubernetes) as a deployment platform.
-This architecture and [workflow](https://github.com/allegro/bigflow/blob/master/docs/workflow-and-job.md) abstraction **decouples** your code from Airflow and in fact from most infrastructural APIs.
+This architecture and [workflow](https://github.com/allegro/bigflow/blob/master/docs/workflow-and-job.md) abstraction **decouples** your code from Airflow and from most infrastructural APIs.
 What's important, BigFlow runs your workflows in stable, dockerized environment, without compromising rapid development on a local machine (which is build-less by default).
 Thanks to dockerization, you can easily replicate a production environment wherever you need.